shangfuu/openvino_yolov5v7/README.md

 bash setup.sh
 ```

-2. Alternatively, you can build and run the software using Docker.
+2. Alternatively, you can build and run the software using command line.
 To do this, first build the Docker image by executing the following command:
 ```bash=
 docker build -t openvino:2022.3 .
 ```
 ```bash=
 docker run --device /dev/dri:/dev/dri \
             -v /tmp/.X11-unix:/tmp/.X11-unix \